Responsible Cities PAC

 He shared with the RCP citizen panel that the mayor should prioritize the following:

-Jenna Kerns’ two years’ experience on the Bloomington Council are apparent.
+Jenna Kearns’ two years’ experience on the Bloomington Council are apparent.
 She is a polished elected official.
 She clearly understands issues facing the City, seeing them from a variety of perspectives, and is an effective communicator.
 She demonstrates respect for City staff and understands what the relationship should be between elected Council members and paid staff.

-Roger Bedecker
+Roger Bedeker

 While he is new to City government, Mr. Bedeker's skill set – and his involvement with Illinois Special Olympics and many other community organizations – gives him the edge in the race for the Ward 9 Council seat.
-His communication style of “Yes, and…” will keep conversations moving.
+His communication style of “Yes, and …” will keep conversations moving.

 He told the RCP citizen panel that he would prioritize efficiency in local government and wants to see the City talk to front-line workers about how to save money in their jobs and departments.
 Mr. Bedeker said he would spend every City dollar locally if he could, but if forced, Bloomington should take inspiration from communities outside McLean County that have successfully faced “our” issues.